June 18, 2019

 Unintentional microaggressions are at the root of so much lost confidence, unmet potential, and alienation—can the inverse also be true?
 That is, can intentional acts of micro-affirmation foster inclusion, boost self-worth, and help employees achieve their full potential?

 A micro-affirmation is a small acknowledgment of another person’s value.
-It’s a subtle act of inclusion and kindness that goes a long way when built into a company culture, or even just one person’s everyday practice.
+It’s a subtle act of inclusion and kindness that goes a long way when built into company culture or even just one person’s everyday practice.

 Common micro-affirmations include publicly giving a co-worker accolades for an accomplishment, referring to specifics of a past conversation to show that you listened and remembered, and saying hello to someone as they enter the office.